mvolkmann/blog/src/flutter.md

 | `SizedOverflowBox`        |                                                                                                                               |
 | `Transform`               | transforms its child by translating, rotating, and scaling it                                                                 |

+The `Expanded` class extends from the `Flexible` class.
+Both take a `flex` argument that defaults to `1` and works similarly to the CSS `flex` property.
+The percentage of the available space given to an `Expanded` or `Flexible` widget is the percentage that their `flex` value represents out of the total of the `flex` values in the same parent widget.

+The `Expanded` and `Flexible` widgets can only be children of a widget that extends from the `Flex` widget.
+Currently the only provided widgets that do that are `Row` and `Column`.

 One use of the `Expanded` widget is to push the widgets that follow it inside a `Row` or `Column` to the end.
-The `Expanded` class extends from the `Flexible` class.
-But take a `flex` argument that defaults to `1` and works similarly to the CSS `flex` property.

 The `Flexible` widget behaves nearly identically to the `Expanded` widget.
 But a `Flexible` widget will take on the size of its child if the child has a fixed size.
 Otherwise it will choose its size just like `Expanded`.

-The `Expanded` and `Flexible` widgets can only be children of a widget that extends from the `Flex` widget.
-Currently the only provided widgets that do that are `Row` and `Column`.
+The `Transform` widget applies transformations to its `child` widget.

-The following code translates a given widget:
+The following code translates its `child` widget:

 ```dart
 var dx = 100.0; // x values increase going right